vuongducphuong/documentation/content/applications/sales/subscriptions/products.rst

 Subscription products can be set to other types as well; however, they currently *cannot* be set to :guilabel:`Storable Product`.

 The new product automatically has the :guilabel:`Recurring` checkbox activated.
-This enables Odoo to recognize it as a subscription product.
+This enables Leansoft to recognize it as a subscription product.
 Be sure to leave the :guilabel:`Recurring` and :guilabel:`Can be Sold` options enabled.